-End of the World Garden is a two-acre forest garden site in Cornwall UK, cultivated over the last fifteen years by artist Paul Chaney.
-The project opened in 2016 as a platform for durational transdisciplinary research and residential seminars exploring dark ecologies, post capitalist land politics, and accelerated agrarian futurism.
-The site hosts a diverse programme of public events, practical workshops, and participatory art commissions.
+End of the World Garden is a two-acre forest garden and horticultural facility in Cornwall UK, cultivated over the last fifteen years by artist Paul Chaney.
+The project opened to a limited public in 2016 as a platform for durational transdisciplinary research exploring dark ecologies, late capitalist land politics, and post collapse agrarian futurisms.
+The site hosts a programme of residential seminars, public events, practical workshops, and artist's residencies.

-Land use, food security, and the impact of shifting geopolitics and changing economic circumstances are pressing contemporary issues which challenge traditional relations between the rural and the urban.
-Framed by late capitalist lifestyle concerns, there is a developing focus away from urban centres onto the regions, driven by a growing awareness of sustainability issues, and the collapse of urban social structures under the strain of property speculation.
-The ‘countryside’ can no longer be seen as a retreat, utopia, or site of romantic contemplation; a rethinking of rural space will play a crucial role in conceiving a future beyond the current crises.
-EotWG provides a dynamic space in which to develop new thinking and practice, to open up dialogues between a local hub and wider international academic and art communities, and to reimagine the relation between local site and global discourse.
+Land use, food security, and the impact of shifting geopolitics are pressing contemporary issues challenging traditional relations between the rural and the urban.
+Framed by late capitalist lifestyle concerns, there is a developing focus away from urban centres onto the regions, driven by a growing awareness of sustainability issues within agricultural production, and the disintegration of urban social structures under the strain of property speculation.

 Inclusivity, learning, and participation are important elements of the EotWG ethos.
 Far from simply providing another anonymous institutional space, EotWG will invite visitors and contributors to actively engage with the site, living off-grid during events, participating in seasonal activities under the guidance of experienced horticulturalists, and contributing to food preparation and outdoor cooking under the guidance of professional chefs.
 This hands-on approach will provide the experiential ground for ongoing transdisciplinary explorations, a combination of theoretical and practical engagement.